oemof/tespy/docs/tutorials/heat_pump_steps.rst

 Compressor system
 ^^^^^^^^^^^^^^^^^
 To complete the heat pump, we will add the compressor system to our existing network.
-This requires to change the connections 0, 6 and 13.
+This requires to change the connections 0, 6 and 17.
 The connection 6 has to be changed to include the compressor.
 After the last compressor stage, connection 0 has to redefined, since we need to include the CycleCloser of the working fluid's cycle.
-The connection 13 has to be connected to the heat exchanger for intermittent cooling and finally with a pump to make the water from the ambient heat source flow through the heat exchangers.
+The connection 17 has to be connected to the heat exchanger for intermittent cooling as well as the bypass.

 .. figure:: /_static/images/tutorials/heat_pump_stepwise/flowsheet.svg
     :align: center